esanch/EEarl.github.io/index.md

 ## Elizabeth's Projects
 <br>

-#### 2 projects to be added in the comming weeks as topics have yet to be finalized
+#### 2 projects to be added in the coming weeks as topics have yet to be finalized
 - [Project 2]()
 - [Project 3]()
 <br>